Munkyfoot/nextjs-arcgis-example/README.md

    NEXT_PUBLIC_ARCGIS_API_KEY=YOUR_API_KEY
    ```

    **Note:** Be sure to properly set scope and referer restrictions for your API key in the ArcGIS Developer dashboard before deploying your app.
+Read more about [API key security](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/security-best-practices/#api-key-security).

 6. Start the development server: